emapco/ModChemBERT/README.md

 ### Datasets
 ### Datasets for Domain-Adaptive Pre-Training (DAPT) and Task-Adaptive Fine-Tuning (TAFT)

-Sultan et al. [1] utilized ADME and AstraZeneca datasets for DAPT of BERT-like models on multi-task regression (MTR) following MLM pretraining.
+Sultan et al. (DA4MT) [1] utilized ADME and AstraZeneca datasets for DAPT of BERT-like models on multi-task regression (MTR) following MLM pretraining.

 ModChemBERT uses the same datasets for DAPT and TAFT.
-They are split using DA4MT's scaffold split option.
-While DA4MT [1] trains various models per dataset, ModChemBERT aggregates all datasets (`all_datasets_smiles`) during DAPT.
+They are split using DA4MT's [1] (Bemis-Murcko) scaffold split option (equivalent to DeepChem scaffold splitter).
+While DA4MT trains various models per dataset, ModChemBERT aggregates all datasets (`all_datasets_smiles`) during DAPT.
 For TAFT, the MTR model is fine-tuned separately on each dataset, producing 10 fine-tuned models.

 #### Dataset Generation
 Ensure Git LFS is installed to download the datasets: